 I don’t enough money for marketing.
 I’ve spent so much money advertising over the past year and it’s done nothing to bring new business.
 I’m at a loss right now as to what to do next.

 My biggest struggle is trying to find a manager who will care about my business as much as I do.
 I know that’s impossible, but I’d love to find someone at least close!

 Due to the downturn over the past few years, my revenues have been hurting.
 I’m running out of money but the banks won’t lend me any.

 My biggest struggle is trying to run this business!

 What’s the biggest struggle you’re facing as a business owner?
 How do you plan to tackle this challenge in the coming year?
 Feel free to leave it in the comments below, send it to me directly, or reach out to me on Twitter.

-Wishing you and your business great success in 2013!
+Wishing you and your business great success!